codershona/system-design-interview/design-twitter-approaches.md

+# Design A Twitter or Any Social Media like(Facebook, Instagram, Snapchat)

 1. Introduction
 Twitter is an online microblogging and social media platform where people post and interact with messages called as tweets.
 Registered users can post, like, and retweet tweets, but unregistered users can only read them.